hejtmy/ib-psych/content/ib-requirements/paper-3/index.md

 ### Question 1
 Question 1 will consist of all of the following questions, for a total of 9 marks.
 The questions will be assessed using an analytical markscheme.

 1. Identify the method used and outline two characteristics of the method.

 2. Describe the sampling method used in the study.

 3. Suggest an alternative or additional method giving one reason for your choice.

 #### Marking
-Question 1: 1 point for correcl identification, 1 point for each characteristic Question 2: 1 point for correct identification, 1 point per correct description of the sampling procedure Question 3: 1 point for correct additional method, 2 points for appropriate rationale
+- Question 1: 1 point for correct identification, 1 point for each characteristic
+- Question 2: 1 point for correct identification, 1 point per correct description of the sampling procedure
+- Question 3: 1 point for correct additional method, 2 points for appropriate rationale

 ### Question 2
 Question 2 will consist of one of the following questions, for a total of 6 marks.
 The question will be assessed using an analytical markscheme.